Plivo charges $0.0080 for inbound and $0.0160 for outbound MMS messages.

 Media uploaded and sent to customers through MMS is saved in our system for one year.
 Unused media (media that has been uploaded but not used) is deleted every six hours.

-When Plivo receives an MMS message on your Plivo number, we make an HTTP request to the message request URL configured for that number.
-In addition to the regular SMS parameters, we also send the "Type" and "Media" parameters.
-Since there can be up to 10 images in one MMS message, the "Media" parameter is structured as "Media0," "Media1," "Media2," and so on.
+When Plivo receives an MMS message on your Plivo number, it sends an HTTP request to the message request URL you have configured for that number.
+In addition to the standard SMS parameters, the request includes the "Type" and "Media" parameters.
+Since an MMS message can contain up to 10 images, the "Media" parameters are labeled sequentially as "Media0," "Media1," "Media2," and so on.

 There are three main stakeholders in the MMS flow: